Garrafao/phitag/frontend/data/guides/explained-annotation-task-sentiment.md

 # Sentiment Analysis
 ## Introduction
-The sentiment analysis annotation tasks asks annotators to label the emotional valence of a text.
+The sentiment analysis annotation task asks annotators to label the emotional valence of a text.

 ## Data Format
-Please provide uses.tsv files in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.
+Please provide uses.tsv file in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.
 ### instances.tsv
-**dataIDs**: A dataID, corresponding to a text to be annotated.
+**dataIDs**: A dataID corresponding to a text to be annotated. \
 **label_set**: A set of labels corresponding to emotional valence (Positive,Negative,Neutral).

 ### judgments.tsv
 **label**: A single value from the **label_set** or '-' for non-label.

 # Sentiment Annotation
 In the Sentiment Annotation task, annotators are shown a single text and are asked to rate the emotional sentiment as "positive", "neutral", and "negative".
-The non-label "-" is used when the annotator is unable to make a judgment.
+The non-label ('-') is used when the annotator is unable to make a judgment.

 For example, consider the following text: